 The jalapeno pepper sets this raspberry jam recipe apart.
 How much jalapeno to add is up to you.
 And remember, if a spicy jam is what you seek, do not discard the seeds.

-Now, if you wanted a big kick of spicy hotness add the seeds.
-However, be prepared for it to be spicy.
-I personally can’t handle the seeds, but if you ask my dear husband he’ll tell you the spicier the better.
-Yeah, I’d say he’s a glutton for punishment.
+This canning recipe calls for the jalapeno seeds to be removed and discarded.
+However, if you seek a big kick of spicy hotness do not remove the seeds.
+But be prepared for the jam to be hot.
+Quite hot.
+I personally can’t handle spicy foods, but if you ask my dear husband he’ll tell you, the spicier the better.

 - Raspberries – 6 cup of fresh or frozen

 - Jalapeno Pepper (optional) – 1 to 2 whole peppers

 - Powder Pectin – 1 box

 - 1/2 pint mason jars